CR0NYM3X/pg_prttb/readme.md

 The **Autonomous Partition Management Engine (`prttb`)** is a 100% native, cloud-agnostic framework built entirely in PL/pgSQL.
 Its purpose is to automate the lifecycle of time-based partitioned tables in PostgreSQL.
 It acts as a background orchestrator that reads your retention policies, automatically pre-creates future partitions (to ensure zero downtime), and drops expired partitions (to free up storage).

-It completely replaces the need for complex, C-based extensions like `pg_partman`.
+It completely replaces the need for complex, extensions like `pg_partman`.

 ## 🚀 Key Advantages